rhaskia/trackfish/README.md

 # TrackFish
 ![](https://raw.githubusercontent.com/rhaskia/trackfish/refs/heads/main/image.png)
 TrackFish is a music player made for offline usage without having to sacrifice features typically only associated with streaming services - the ability to have similar songs to continue playing after one ends, called autoplay or a radio in many apps.
-TrackFish also seeks to be a generally comprehensive music player with features such as playlists, autoplaylists, comprehensive queue management.
-Planned features include scrobbling, tagging, and more.
+TrackFish also seeks to be a generally comprehensive music player with features such as playlists, autoplaylists, and comprehensive queue management.
+Planned features include recommendations, auto-playlist downloading, and tagging support.

 # Compiling
 On desktop, you will need the dioxus-cli, and to install the following packages: